-If there’s something wrong with your air conditioner compressor and it seems that aircon compressor is not working properly, there are some tips and tricks to follow that might help your system get up and running quickly.
+If there’s something wrong with your air conditioner compressor and it seems that the aircon compressor is not working properly, there are some tips and tricks to follow that might help your system get up and running quickly.

 Air conditioner compressor maintenance is as important as any part of it.
-Right maintenance eliminates the downtimes and keeps your system’s efficiency at maximum level for a longer period of time.
+Right maintenance eliminates the downtimes and keeps your system’s efficiency at the maximum level for a longer period of time.
 Knowing that the compressor is really expensive will persuade you, even more, to look after this valuable unit.
 With the right maintenance, your compressor lives up to fifteen years.

 - Clean the system

 Clean the system and its units regularly to avoid any buildups of bugs, dirt, dust, etc. When the fins of the condenser are dirty, the efficiency of the system decreases and it damages the compressor.

 - Provide enough space for your outdoor unit

 Keep the outdoor unit’s surroundings clean and empty for at least 3 feet.
 Any shrubs, fences, tree limbs, etc. should be removed from its surrounding.
 And forget about decorative covers!
 The area should be empty to increase the system’s efficiency.
 One of the important air conditioner compressor works is that it dumps the heat, so if you suffocate the outdoor unit, the process becomes hard for the compressor, leading to overheating and a broken unit!